-This Recommendation defines two certified capability classes.
-Both certified capability classes contain guidelines that document a secure mechanism by which a services application can initiate communications with an application residing within a transient piece of customer premises equipment known as a personal health gateway (PHG).
-The two certified capability classes are respectively for the services application (APS-CCC-Services) and for the PHG application (APS-CCC-PHG).
+This design guidelines document defines two Certified Capability Classes.
+Both Certified Capability Classes contain guidelines that document a secure mechanism by which a services application can initiate communications with an application residing within a transient piece of customer premises equipment known as a Personal Health Gateway (PHG).
+The two Certified Capability Classes are respectively for the services application (APS-CCC-Services) and for the PHG application (APS-CCC-PHG).